iamlucasmateo/sf_fires_data_pipe/README.md

 - password: ?????
 To obtain the password for querying the Data Warehouse, you can send me an email.

+Of course, I could make a walkthrough of what things look like in AWS (configurations, Lambda, CloudWatch, Redshift)

 ### Nice to haves

-Due to time constraints, many ideas that I think could improve the solution were discarded: providing a front to show the queries, benchmarking different sorting and distribution possibilities, creating a dashboard, etc.
+Due to time constraints, many ideas that I think could improve the solution were discarded: providing a front to show the queries, benchmarking different sorting and distribution possibilities, creating a backup and considering an strategy for downtime, creating a dashboard, etc.